 COMPETING INSTITUTIONS: HEALTHCARE AND CRIMINAL JUSTICE

 This project uses the case of prescription drug abuse to examine how two institutional fields—healthcare and criminal justice—grapple with the same social problem.
 I examine how distinct framing, routines, and goals lead institutional actors to work with and against each other, how the emergence of new technologies in the form of state-level “Prescription Drug Monitoring Programs” affect professional decision-making and the surveillance of patients and providers, and the implications of current efforts to combat misuse for inequalities in both access to care and exposure to the criminal justice system.
-This research involves undergraduate research assistants and has received support from Saint Louis University's Stroble Award in the Health Sciences.
+This research involves undergraduate research assistants using a peer-to-peer mentoring model.

 My research has been generously supported by the National Science Foundation, the National Institute on Drug Abuse,U.S. Department of Health and Human Services Agency for Healthcare Research and Quality, the ACLS/Mellon Foundation, Saint Louis University Office of the President,Princeton University's Office of Population Research, Princeton University's Center for Health and Wellbeing, the University California, Irvine's Center for Organizational Research, and the University of California Office of the President Labor and Employment Fund.